-The Group's other income was approximately HK\$4,728,000 for the year ended 31 December 2020 (2019: approximately HK\$969,000), which was mainly attributable to the government grants of approximately HK\$4,056,000 from Good Mind Engineering Limited ("GMEHK"), an indirect wholly-owned subsidiary of the Company.
-The government grants of approximately HK\$3,986,000 were received by GMEHK from Employment Support Scheme ("ESS") under the Anti-epidemic Fund launched by the Hong Kong Government supporting the payroll of GMEHK employees.
-Under ESS, GMEHK committed to utilise these grants on payroll expenses, and not reduce headcount below prescribed levels for a specified period of time.
+The Group's other income was approximately HK\$4,319,000 for the year ended 31 December 2021 (2020: approximately HK\$4,728,000), which was mainly attributable to the government grants of approximately HK\$2,541,000 (2020: approximately HK\$4,056,000).

+During the Reporting Period, Good Mind Engineering Limited, an indirect wholly-owned subsidiary of the Company ("GMEHK"), submitted a request for review of the application results for the wage subsidy from September 2020 to November 2020 under the second tranche of the Employment Support Scheme ("ESS") under the Anti-epidemic Fund launched by the Hong Kong Government.
+On 5 May 2021, the Group received a reply from the ESS processing agent which concluded that the government grant under such second tranche with the net amount of approximately HK\$2,314,000.